cupecups/Z390-Designare-OC/README.md

 7. Count: 1
 8. Enabled: True
 ## or disable appleVTD
+1. enable disableIOmapper on kernel quirk or disable intel VT-D on bios
+2. add boot arg e1000=0

+thanks to CaseySJ

 get from OC little Translate
 # How to re-enable previously supported Wi-Fi Cards in macOS Sonoma with OpenCore Legacy Patcher